cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 - $M$ defines the effect of the parameters of interest on the signal process;
 - $N$ defines the overall normalization effect of the nuisance parameters;
 - $y$ defines the shape effects (i.e. bin-dependent effects) of the nuisance parameters; and
-- $E$ defines the impact of statistical uncertainties from the samples used to derive the histogram templates used to build the model.
+- $E$ defines the impact of [statistical uncertainties from the samples](/part2/bin-wise-stats/) used to derive the histogram templates used to build the model.

 #### Parameter of Interest Model

-The function $M$ can take on aribitrary functional forms, as defined by the user, but in the most common case, the nuisance parameters $\mu$ simply scale the contributions from signal processes:
+The function $M$ can take on aribitrary functional forms, as [defined by the user](/part2/physicsmodels/#model-building), but in the most common case, the parameter of interest $\mu$ simply scales the contributions from signal processes:

 $$\label{eq:sig_param}
 M_{cp}(\mu) = \begin{cases}